 Upon arrival at the KL bus station, we had about three hours until our flight, and a couple of options for getting to the airport.
 The cheapest option was the shuttle bus, but it would take two hours to cross the city.
 The next cheapest option was the train, which would take 1.5 hours.
 So, we took an Uber to the airport, which was the most expensive option and took almost as long.

 Thankfully, everything went pretty smoothly at the airport and we were able to make it to our gate with just enough time for a snack and bathroom break.
 Next up, a three hour flight to Bangkok.

 One Night in Bangkok

 Our flight landed in Bangkok just a little after dark.
-We booked a hostel only a block away from airport and walked there.
+We booked a hostel only a block away from the Don Mueang Airport and walked there.
 It was a questionable walk in the dark, past homes made of scrap wood and sheet metal, but we made it safely.

 Thankfully, the hostel was adorable!!
 It was brand new, well-designed, and super clean.
 The host offered us tons of free food and helped us put together our plan for the next day.
 After so much travel, we really needed the rest… and were happy we got it before the adventure continued the following day.